Diskominfo-Kota-Serang/securimagetamper/README.md

 }
 ```

-Note: Cookie should be manual inputed & never use automatically session
+Note: Cookie should be manual inputed & never use automatically session, The json path input should be full path

 ## securimage tamper have 3 modes